Midtrans/advanced-faq-site/faq-general.md

 ### Merchant developer encounter `javax.net.ssl.SSLHandshakeException: Received fatal alert: handshake_failure` when trying to connect to Midtrans API url, what to do?
 This usually caused by outdated Java client.
 Please check the Java version, web framework version, and OS version used to connect.
 Please make sure you are not using outdated version, and stay updated, for example if your versions are: java version 1.7, web framework version Spring 3.1  and OS version windows 7.
 Please update.
 Java version 7 are no longer officially supported by Oracle (https://java.com/en/download/faq/java_7.xml ).
 Other than that Spring & OS version is also outdated.
 Using outdated platforms make your system vulnerable to security threats, which is not a suitable environment for handling payments.

+Other than that, it can also be caused by improper SSL certificate pinning/downloading on the Java client, continue to this question below.

 ### Does Midtrans provide SSL certificate or root certificate for Merchant to download?
 Merchant **should not pin/download Midtrans' SSL certificate manually** (storing it locally as file) for your system to verify connection.
 Please let the HTTP client auto-verify SSL certificates (the default behaviour).
 That is not best practice and might break your future integration if our certificate is updated/upgraded.